 Pollinators are essential to the survival of the majority of flowering plants in our environment and to the production of more than 85 crops.
 Over $15 billion annually is attributed to the value of pollination of food crops, especially fruits, vegetables, and nuts.
 It is estimated that pollinators are responsible for 1 out of every 3 bites of food that we eat.

-Although the information in this module is targeted to the protection of honey bees, the stewardship principles and practices described are applicable to all pollinators.
+Although the information in this module is aimed at the protection of honey bees, the stewardship principles and practices described are applicable to all pollinators.
+The information on this site was reviewed by:

 - Protecting Pollinators: Why and How Pesticide Applicators Can Help Them.
 North American Pollinator Protection Campaign.